airtai/faststream/docs/docs/en/kafka/Subscriber/index.md

 To start consuming from a **Kafka** topic, simply decorate your consuming function with a `#!python @broker.subscriber(...)` decorator, passing a string as a topic key.

-In the folowing example, we will create a simple FastStream app that will consume `HelloWorld` messages from a `#!python "hello_world"` topic.
+In the following example, we will create a simple FastStream app that will consume `HelloWorld` messages from a `#!python "hello_world"` topic.

 The full app code looks like this: